microsoft/AcademicContent/Workshop/AI and Machine Learning/Video Indexer/Video Indexer.md

 - Submit videos to Video Indexer for indexing
 - View and edit the information that is generated
 - Translate video transcriptions into other languages
-- Write an app that uses the Video Indexer API to make video content searchable
+- Use the Video Indexer API in a Node.js app

 <a name="Prerequisites"></a>
 ### Prerequisites ###